 What happens to a rich and unique biome when so much is destroyed?
 Climate change brings Santa Ana-like winds, fires to Oregon.
 Nearly nine months pregnant, Elisha Goodrick was cooking chicken piccata Monday evening when she noticed something eerie — weather like she had never experienced in western Oregon.

 It was strange enough to see ash falling like snow outside her kitchen window as a wildfire galloped through mountainsides somewhere above.
+But what alarmed her was the pounding on the roof as an extraordinary wind raged in the tops of Douglas firs, raining branches on the blue-shingled house.
+It wasn’t long before a volunteer-firefighter friend called.
 Two Enormous California Fires Rage Unchecked in State’s Northern Counties.
 Wildfires continued to rage across California on Tuesday, forcing tens of thousands of residents to evacuate their homes in several counties and threatening restaurants and wineries in the state’s northern wine country.

 As two massive blazes consumed large expanses of the state throughout the morning, California was rapidly advancing toward a record four million acres burned in a single year.
 The Glass Fire, which began as three separate fires on Sunday that merged, continued expanding across Napa County on Tuesday.
 Oregon wildfire smoke brings record-breaking poor air quality, DEQ says.
 PORTLAND, Ore. — According to a recent report from the Oregon Department of Environmental Quality, Oregon has seen record poor air quality in cities across the state.